Deforming cyclic covers in towers: Artin-Schreier-Witt covers

 where $t_1, t_2, t_3 \in tk[[t]]$ are distinct, is a deformation of $\overline{\chi}$ over $k[[t]]$ with type (\ref{eqnpopsplit}).
 Equation (\ref{expopdeformationeqn}) is derived from \cite[Key Lemma 3.2]{MR3194816}'s proof. \end{example}

 \begin{remark} The splitting in (\ref{eqnpopsplit}) and the explicit equation (\ref{expopdeformationeqn}) easily generalize to arbitrary $\mathbb{Z}/p^n$-cover of $\mathbb{P}^1_k$.
 We call these type of deformations \textit{Oort-Sekiguchi-Suwa} (OSS) deformations.
 They are generalizations of (the $p$-fiber of) ones for Artin-Schreier covers introduced in \cite[\S 4.3]{MR1767273}.
 See \cite[\S 3.1.1]{DANG2020398} for a detail discussion regarding how the $p$-fibers of the deformations in \cite[\S 4.3]{MR1767273} are OSS deformations of Artin-Schreier covers.
-In addition, when the cover is of order $p$, Bertin and M{\'e}zard show that these deformations form a dominant component of the local deformation ring.
-One thus would expect this also holds for the versal deformation rings of $\mathbb{Z}/p^n$-covers ($n>1$).
-Note that the deformation in Example \ref{exmain} is not of Pop's type even it also has no essential ramification jumps. \end{remark}
+In addition, when the cover is of order $p$, Bertin and M{\'e}zard show that these deformations form a dominant component of the local deformation ring's spectrum.
+One thus would expect this also holds for the versal deformation rings of $\mathbb{Z}/p^n$-covers when $n>1$. \end{remark}

 In the next section, we show that it suffices to answer Theorem \ref{theoremmainlocal} for the case $G \cong \mathbb{Z}/p^n$.